-Although many might not know how to take into consideration that it is hard to be objective about your own face shape and hairstyles, an experienced hair stylist will know naturally what shape will or won't flatter one's face.
-A dazzling haircut can make a powerful statement— it can enhance your 'active' features and reduce the 'negative' ones.
+We can determine whether a face is attractive or unattractive, but it is challenging to articulate the aspiration of the face shape and hairstyles, although an experienced hair stylist will know what way will or won't flatter one's face.
+A dazzling haircut can make a powerful statement — it can enhance your 'active' features and reduce the 'negative' ones.
 Also, it can help you look and feel your best.

 So, while searching for the ideal hairstyle for your face shape, it can be like going on a blind date.
-For a reason, while seeking a new haircut, but don't know what you are getting, it like you do not know what to expect or what you will receive.
-Even if you see a picture of what you are getting; it may even make your heart flutter, but as soon as you receive the style, and it does not flatter your face, you quickly understand why not every hairstyle is suitable for every face.
+For a reason, while seeking a new haircut, but don't know what you are getting, it's like you do not know what to expect or what you will receive.
+Even if you see a picture of what you are getting; it may also make your heart flutter, but as soon as you receive the style, and it does not flatter your face, you quickly understand why not every hairstyle is suitable for every look.

 For a woman who loves being as daring or as classic as she’d like and ready to update her looks.
-First, venture before choosing a style that right for your face.
+First, venture before choosing a style that's right for your face.
 Start by learning your face shape.
 Then you are prepared to have the freedom to change your looks by getting the hairstyle of your desire.
-The first ruling of discovering a suitable hairstyle for your face shape is never going to the salon for a new 'do’ before establishing the shape of your face.
+The first rule of discovering a suitable hairstyle for your face shape is never going to the salon for a new 'do’ before establishing the shape of your face.
 So, before you select a hairstyle, first, venture, then determine your face shape considering an impressive style and face mismatch end in disappointment.
 It's best to pick a hairstyle that highlights your skin tone, and the style that makes you look gorgeous and right for your face.

 It is vital to know your facial shape because face preferences do not only affect hairstyle it has an impact on a unique range of important public outcome.
 It can affect mate choices, hiring results and determination concerning a friendly relationship.
 Whether we know it or not the facial characteristics that influence appearance carries a powerful effect on each person because we are all judged by our faces.